 “Do you think it might look better on a slight angle?”
 I ask her, as she shows me the final design and I get my first look at what she’ll be working with during our time together.

 The voluptuous Black woman, her face dominated by a playful smile, stands nude before the large, full length mirror.
-In each hand she holds one of her full, heavy breasts, boastfully lifting them up closer to the mirror’s reflection.
+In each hand she holds one of her full, round breasts, boastfully lifting them up closer to the mirror’s reflection.

 Watcha gonna do with all that junk

 “No, I wear a minimizing bra,” I explain.
 “Keeps everything sucked in.
 Give them a minute to adjust to the release.”

 She laughs and then gently asks me to take a few steps forward, explaining that we’ll start with the right, but eventually take images of both of my breasts to allow for comparison.